kimjoar/writings/understanding-backbone.md

  });
 ```

 However, both within `data` and `success` we work with the DOM.
+We can
-We can break this coupling by sending these as arguments:
+break this coupling by sending these as arguments to `addStatus`:

 ```diff
  function addStatus(options) {